oscarcheng105/Path_Find/README.md

 # Pathfinding Algorithm Visualizer
+* This project is inspired by https://www.youtube.com/watch?v=JtiK0DOeI4A&t=941s
-* This program uses python and pygame for algorithm visualization (inspired by https://www.youtube.com/watch?v=JtiK0DOeI4A&t=941s)
+* The program uses python and pygame for algorithm visualization
 * The implemented algorithm include:
   * A* Algorithm
   * Dijkstra's Algorithm